BlocBoy JB

-James Lee Baker (born May 19, 1996), better known as BlocBoy JB, is an American rapper.
-He is best known for his song "Look Alive" (featuring Drake), which peaked at number 5 on the Billboard Hot 100 chart in 2018.
-His other songs include "Shoot", "Rover" and its sequel, "Rover 2.0" (featuring 21 Savage).
+James Lee Baker (born May 19, 1996), known professionally as BlocBoy JB, is an American rapper from Memphis, Tennessee.
+Baker is best known for his 2018 single "Look Alive" (featuring Drake), which peaked at number five on the Billboard Hot 100.
+Its follow-up, "Rover" (remixed featuring 21 Savage), entered the Bubbling Under Hot 100 chart, while both preceded the release of his seventh mixtape, Simi (2018).
+He signed with Interscope Records in August of that year.
+His debut studio album, FatBoy (2020) was released two years later and failed to chart.

 Early life

-James Baker was born on May 19, 1996, in South Memphis, Tennessee.
+James Baker was born on May 19, 1996, in Memphis, Tennessee and was mostly raised in Binghampton, Memphis.
 His name comes from his father, who is currently serving a 25-year prison sentence for rape.
 In 2008, when Baker was 12, his father broke out of prison and traveled to Baker's home to see him for a short period of time.
 At the age of 14, Baker became affiliated with the Grape Street Watts Crips.
 Although located in Los Angeles, the gang has an affiliated branch in Memphis called the Peda Roll Mafia.
 Baker's affiliation is mentioned throughout many of his songs, including "Rover".
 Baker served a month in prison in 2012 for committing a home invasion, and served the rest of his sentence on house arrest.
 Baker has said the invasion was "sloppy", and that they performed the invasion with no masks and a BB gun.

 Baker began making music when he was fourteen when he moved to Raleigh in North Memphis and met Tay Keith (who later produced "Look Alive"), and the two began making music shortly afterwards.

 Career

-2012–2016: Early music, fame, and controversy
+2012–2016: Early music

 Baker started putting out music on his SoundCloud page in 2012.
 He released his first mixtape, Who Am I, in 2016.
 It featured the track "No Chorus Pt.
 6", which reached more than three million views on YouTube.